How Long Is 100 Kilometers

 4. Walking:

 • Walking Pace: A brisk walking pace averages around 5 km/h.
-This means that covering 100 kilometers on foot would take approximately 20 hours of uninterrupted walking.
+Basically, covering 100 kilometers on foot would take approximately 20 hours of uninterrupted walking.
 This is a significant undertaking and not practically feasible for most individuals in a single attempt.

 5. Landmarks and Geographic Locations:

 Relating 100 kilometers to familiar locations is another method for conceptualization.
-The exact distance will vary depending on specific routes and locations, but considering common distances between cities or landmarks can provide a more relatable scale.
-For instance, the distance between two moderately sized cities might easily exceed 100 kilometers.
+That said, the exact distance will vary depending on specific routes and locations, but considering common distances between cities or landmarks can provide a more relatable scale.
+Practically speaking, for instance, the distance between two moderately sized cities might easily exceed 100 kilometers.
 Many individuals are familiar with distances they travel regularly, and using these comparisons can help visualize a length of 100 kilometers.

 Unit Conversions: Understanding the Metric System